 Historical Trade Beads

-The indigenous people of northern Canada have collected and traded beads for hundreds of years.
-Long before Europeans crossed the Atlantic, indigenous people were making, wearing, and trading beads of shell, pearl, bone, teeth, stone and fossil.
+The Indigenous people of northern Canada have collected and traded beads for hundreds of years.
+Long before Europeans crossed the Atlantic, the Indigenous people were making, wearing, and trading beads of shell, pearl, bone, teeth, stone and fossil.

-As explorers came to Canada from Europe, glass beads were introduced, used to win indigenous friendship.
+As explorers came to Canada from Europe, glass beads were introduced, used to win friendship with the local Indigenous peoples.
 This was a prevalent custom in the days when European countries vied for control of the northern territories.

 Certain beads became associated with certain companies.
 For example, the Hudson’s Bay Company bought thousands of red beads or “White Heart” beads as their trading commodity.
 These became known as the “Hudson’s Bay” bead.
 They carried an exchange value of six beads to one beaver pelt.
 Many different kinds of trade beads can still be found in the Pacific Northwest regions of British Columbia and the Yukon.